WLAN-Pi/.github/contributing.md

 ## Where do I go from here?

 If you've noticed a bug or have a specific feature request, make one!
+Notice multiple bugs?
+Create separately focused issues for each one.

 Are you working on code already?
 Cool!
 Please open an issue (is it reproducible? how so?) or feature request (does it fit with the project?) before getting too far.